brianchristensen/ml/hartflow/mathematics.md

 We're querying the entire accumulated memory up to position t, and interference picks out the relevant content based on phase alignment

-TPI doesn't store individual token memories

-It stores a single evolving holographic trace that continuously accumulates all previous tokens, weighted by their phases
+TPI doesn't store individual token memories, it stores a single evolving holographic trace that continuously accumulates all previous tokens, weighted by their phases

 **Key Features:**
 - **Normalization by Σm_i:** Prevents unbounded memory growth